ostdotcom/website-docupony/platform/sdk/docs/wallet_sdk_setup/iOS.md

 #### v).
 Adding SDK configuration file

 Create `OstWalletSdk.plist` file.
 This file has configuration attributes used by OstWalletSdk.
-You should copy paste the cofiguration values from below snippet.
+You should copy paste the configuration values from below snippet.

 Copy paste this configuration file.